Fate of $\kappa$-Minkowski space-time in non-relativistic (Galilean) and ultra-relativistic (Carrollian) regimes: Revisiting Poincare algebra and its various contractions

 Although both $P_t$ and $mc^2$ diverges in the limit $c\to\infty$, their difference converges.
 For free particle described by the plane wave \eqref{A5} we have seen that difference indeed gives finite energy $E_p$ in this limit \eqref{A7}.
 However, the limit should be taken after computing the whole set of commutators below:

-\end{itemize} This is the final Galilean algebra with the mass `$m$' being the central extension.
+\end{itemize} This is the final algebra with the mass `$m$' being the central extension famously known as Bargmann algebra as introduced in \cite{Bargmann:1954gh}.
 It should be clear at this stage that, like the original $\widehat{P}_t$, $\widehat{P}_0^g$ in \eqref{q8} too can be represented as $\left(-i\deldel{q}{g}{0}\right)$, provided its domain of action is on the space of functions like $\psi(\vec{q}_g,q_g^0)\in C^{\infty}(\mathcal{N})$.
 This is clear from the non-relativistic dispersion relation \eqref{A7}, as the corresponding plane wave will be of the form $e^{-i(E_pt-\vec{p}\cdot\vec{q})}$.
-And clearly, the mass-less limit cannot be taken by simply putting $m=0$ in the massive theory. \\ Also note that the Casimir of the above algebra is given by
+And clearly, the massless limit cannot be taken by simply putting $m=0$ in the massive theory. \\ The above algebra has three Casimirs \cite{Figueroa-OFarrill:2024ocf, Bacry:1968zf}: the central extension or the `Mass' generator $\widehat{\mathfrak{C}}_1=m$ and the quadratic Casimirs given by

-and with other commutators vanishing trivially.
-Let's pause here for a moment to make some pertinent observations.
+$\widehat{\mathfrak{C}}_2$ \eqref{gcasimir1} can be recognized as the Galilean counterpart of the square of Pauli-Lubanski vector and $\widehat{\mathfrak{C}}_3$ given by \eqref{gcasimir}, can be recognized as mass-shell condition on which we would like to make some pertinent observations.
 Firstly, note that this form of Casimir \eqref{gcasimir} is not completely quadratic in all the components of energy and (spatial) momenta; the quadratic parts of the Casimir involve only the spatial components.
 It immediately follows that 3-momentum space only inherits the flat metric after this contraction.
 We have more to say on this in the sequel.
 It is evident to note that the Galilean energy operator is given as $\widehat{H}_g = \left(i\deldel{q}{g}{0}\right) = -\widehat{P}_0^g$, which appears as the Hamiltonian operator in the well-known Schr\"{o}dinger's equation.
 From this we can again identify the Galilean dispersion relation as $E_p=\frac{\vec{P}_g^2}{2m}$ \eqref{A7} for a free non-relativistic particle, with $E_p$ being the eigen value of $\hat{H}_g$.